BLSQ/iaso/docs/pages/dev/reference/campaigns/vaccine_management.md

 ### Stock balance

 The stock balance is calculated using the `/api/polio/vaccine/vaccine_stock/{id}/summary/` endpoint.
-This endpoint returns a JSON object with the following key fields:
+This endpoint returns a JSON object with the following key fields

 ### Usable vials

 Calculated by the `get_total_of_usable_vials()` method in the VaccineStockCalculator class.
 This method computes the difference between all incoming and outgoing usable vials, considering various stock movements such as arrivals, usage, and corrections.

 ### Unusable vials

 Calculated by the `get_total_of_unusable_vials()` method in the VaccineStockCalculator class.
 Similar to usable vials, this method computes the difference between all incoming and outgoing unusable vials, considering incidents, destructions, and other relevant stock movements.

 ### Usable doses

 Derived from the total_usable_vials.
 The number of doses is calculated by multiplying the number of usable vials by the doses per vial for the specific vaccine type.
 This conversion is handled within the VaccineStockCalculator class.

 ### Unusable doses